-Type six personalities have a tendency to move backwards and forwards between the various influences which act most strongly on them at the given moment in time.
+Type six personalities have a tendency to move backwards and forward between the various influences which act most strongly on them at a given moment in time.

 They are reactive in nature meaning that they are also contradictory.

-They have strength and weakness, are brave and fearful, are aggressive and passive, are defensive and offensive, are team players and individualistic, are trusting and sceptical, are generous and mean, are cooperative and awkward etc.
+They have strengths and weaknesses, are brave and fearful, are aggressive and passive, are defensive and offensive, are team players and individualistic, are trusting and sceptical, are generous and mean, are cooperative and awkward etc.

 The key feature of a type six is that they are full of contradictions.

 Their biggest problem in navigating the world is that they attempt to create a safe environment in which to exist without dealing with their insecurities.